 Meet the Expert

-Rebecca Szymczak, aka Cardsy B, is the founder of Bad Ass Bitches Tarot and the creator of its namesake deck.
+Rebecca Szymczak, aka Cardsy B, is the creator of Bad Ass Bitches Tarot.
 She's based in New York City.

 At the end of the day, oracle and tarot decks are sacred tools that Pyle says should definitely feel in total resonance with your mind, body, and spirit.
 “They will stay stuck in your mind, give you a positive sensation in your body (like butterflies in your belly), and feel like a gift to your spirit,” she says.